dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 ## Query limitations

 SQLite doesn't natively support the following data types.
-EF Core can read and write values of these types, and querying for equality (`where e.Property == value`) is also support.
+EF Core can read and write values of these types, and querying for equality (`where e.Property == value`) is also supported.
 Other operations, however, like comparison and ordering will require evaluation on the client.

 * DateTimeOffset
 * Decimal